msalihtatar/ReCapProject/README.md

 2-New Entity classes have been added.

-3-Their crud operations have been updated.
+3-Their crud operations have been added.

 4-Test codes have been updated.